How can I get foreign currency for a trip I am taking abroad?

 When traveling overseas, how will I make payments for purchases?

-Before you leave the country, you may order foreign currency from your local TD Bank store.
-While traveling, you can also use your credit card or your TD Bank Visa® Debit Card to make purchases or to get cash at an ATM.
+Before you leave the country, you may order foreign currency from your local TD Bank.
+While traveling, you can also use your TD Bank debit or credit card to make purchases or to get cash at an ATM.
+Just call us one week in advance at 1-888-751-9000 to set up a travel notification.
 TD Bank will also buy back any unused foreign currency when you get back from your trip.

 Can I use my TD Bank Visa® Debit Card at a bank overseas to obtain local currency?